 This summary is generated by the Automated Budget and Evaluation System of Texas (ABEST).
-Goals, objectives, strategies, and performance measures included in the Strategy Level Detail summary must represent the budget structure in Senate Bill 1, Eighty-seventh Legislature, Regular Session, 2021.
+Goals, objectives, strategies, and performance measures included in the Strategy Level Detail summary must represent the budget structure in House Bill 1, Eighty-eighth Legislature, Regular Session, 2023.
 The names of the ABEST data-entry screens associated with this summary are shown in Figure 2 on page 5.
-Refer to Fiscal Year 2022 Operating Budget Instructions, ABEST Data Entry for Executive and Administrative Agencies, Appellate Courts, and Judicial Branch Agencies, October 2021, for more detailed data-entry instructions.

-Performance measures include an agency's actual performance for all measures for fiscal years 2020 and 2021 and budgeted performance levels for fiscal year 2022.
-For fiscal year 2022 budgeted performance, report the agency's projected performance for all measures, both key (those cited in the General Appropriations Act (GAA)) and non-key (those not included in the GAA, but that are part of the agency's approved strategic plan and budget structure).
-Projected performance should be the agency's most current estimate, not necessarily the established target included in Senate Bill 1, Eighty-seventh Legislature, Regular Session, 2021.
-Submission of the operating budget does not constitute a request to change the targets for fiscal year 2022 established in Senate Bill 1.
+Performance measures include an agency's actual performance for all measures for fiscal years 2022 and 2023 and budgeted performance levels for fiscal year 2024.
+For fiscal year 2024 budgeted performance, report the agency's projected performance for all measures, both key (those cited in the General Appropriations Act (GAA)) and non-key (those not included in the GAA, but that are part of the agency's approved strategic plan and budget structure).
+Projected performance should be the agency's most current estimate, not necessarily the established target included in House Bill 1, Eighty-eighth Legislature, Regular Session, 2023.
+Submission of the operating budget does not constitute a request to change the targets for fiscal year 2024 established in House Bill 1.